CyberPlugger/neiroweb/README.md

-# 🤖 AIBOT
+# Neiroweb

-AIBOT is a Python AI CLI + GUI tool powered by Pollinations AI.
+Neiroweb is a Python AI CLI + GUI tool powered by Pollinations AI.

 It allows you to interact with AI using:
 - Terminal commands